-Tiny white pearls of sago (tapioca) are boiled until they are translucent and then sweetened with milk and sugar.
+Sago are tiny white pearls that look similar to tapioca pearls.
+While tapioca is made from the tuber of the cassava plant, sago is made from the pith of sago palm trees.
+The pearls are boiled until they are translucent and then are sweetened with milk and sugar.
 Cinnamon is the spice flavoring of choice but cardamom works great too.
 The bubbles at the bottom of the bowl or cup make for a delightful surprise as they slide down your throat.

-Soak sage with 1/2 cup water for 4 minutes.
+Soak sago with 1/2 cup water for 4 minutes.

-While the Sago is soaking, add 2 cups of water along with the cinnamon stick (or cardamom) to a saucepan.
+While the sago is soaking, add the remaining 2 cups of water along with the cinnamon stick (or cardamom) to a saucepan.
 Cover and bring to a boil.

-Add soaked Sago along with any residual soaking liquid to the boiling water.
-Stir.
+Add the soaked sago along with any residual soaking liquid to the boiling water and stir.

-Lower the heat to low, cover pot and let simmer for 6 minutes or until the Sago is translucent.
+Lower the heat to low, cover the pot, and let simmer for 6 minutes or until the sago is translucent.

-Remove from heat, sweeten with sugar and milk to taste.
+Remove from the heat, and sweeten with sugar and milk to taste.

 Whereas tapioca only comes from one particular plant, sago is derived from a variety of tropical palm plants, including the sago palm.
 The starch is extracted from the pith, or spongy center, and processed into either flour, meal, or pearl sago (this form is similar to tapioca).
 It is one of the staple food products in New Guinea and the Maluku Islands in Indonesia where it is referred to as saksak, sagu, and rabia.
 Southeast Asia is the largest producer of sago and exports the starch to Europe and North America.